 - 3D printing – While 3D printing technology is nothing new, it’s becoming faster and allowing manufacturers to make prototypes more quickly.
 Furthermore, 3D printing can create products on demand.
 Previously, firms would have to build molds and warehouse them.
-Depending on the manufacturer’s volume, physical storage of these molds can be significant and costly.
+Depending on the manufacturer’s volume, the physical storage of these molds can be significant and costly.

 - Robotics and automation – Robots have been used in manufacturing since the 1960s, so they aren’t new.
 But advances are making them more affordable, efficient and versatile.
 As the labor shortage in manufacturing continues, expect robots to be used more prevalently.

 - Enterprise resource planning (ERP) Innovation – ERP refer to software and systems used by manufacturers to help plan, manage and deliver specific functions throughout a manufacturers’ operations.
 ERP systems can be leveraged to provide accurate, real-time information on operations and help reduce costs in the manufacturing process.
 Increasingly, manufacturers are layering third-party applications on top of their existing ERP systems to unlock further insights about their business and increase productivity.

 Insights on major lines of coverage

 Exposures, precautions and lines of coverage that should be considered for businesses in the manufacturing industry.

 Flammable liquids – Property exposures vary depending on the product being manufactured and what processes are needed.
 Often, flammable liquids (e.g., paints) may be involved.
 Processes such as flammable liquid spraying also present potential hazards.